 - If you have been exposed to rabies virus, you should get the vaccine regardless of any other illnesses you may have or pregnancy.

-- With a legitimate exposure to rabies, there is no contraindication to the vaccine or HRIG since infection is fatal.
+- With a legitimate exposure to rabies, there is no contraindication to the vaccine or HRIG since infection is fatal and horrific.

 WHAT ARE THE RISKS FROM RABIES VACCINE?